abstract-enough/inverse-square-signal-separation/README.md

 source n has location Snx,Sny,Snz

-receiver m has location Rmx,Rmy,RmZ
+receiver m has location Rmx,Rmy,Rmz

 the low rank factorization can be uniquely identified if the matrix U is parameterized only by the unknown transmitter locations